Direct Learning with Guarantees of the Difference DAG Between Structural Equation Models: Introduction and Related Work

-The problem of estimating the difference between DAGs has been previously considered by \cite{wang_direct_2018}, who develop a PC-style algorithm, which they call \emph{DCI}, for learning the difference between the two DAGs by testing for invariances between regression coefficients and noise variances between the two models.
+The problem of estimating the difference between DAGs has been previously considered by \cite{wang_direct_2018}, who developed a PC-style algorithm \cite{spirtes2000causation}, which they call \emph{DCI}, for learning the difference between the two DAGs by testing for invariances between regression coefficients and noise variances between the two models.
 However, sample complexity guarantees are hard to obtain for their method due to the use of many approximate asymptotic distributions of test statistics.
 Since the primary motivation behind directly estimating the difference between two DAGs is sample-efficiency, a lack of finite sample guarantees is a significant shortcoming.
-Our algorithm on the other hand works by repeatedly eliminating vertices and re-estimating the difference of precision matrix over the remaining vertices.
+In contrast, our algorithm works by repeatedly eliminating vertices and re-estimating the difference of precision matrix over the remaining vertices.
 Thereby, we are able to leverage existing algorithms for computing the difference of precision matrix to obtain finite sample guarantees for our method.
-Furthermore, the DCI algorithm estimates regression coefficients (and noise variances) in the individual DAGs, which can fail when the two DAGs are dense and the number of samples scale as $o(p)$.
-Specifically, we make the following contributions in this paper: \begin{enumerate} \item We are the first to obtain finite sample guarantees for the problem of directly estimating the structural changes between two linear SEMs.
-Our algorithm recovers the difference DAG in $\BigO{(\nicefrac{d^2}{\varepsilon^2}) \log (\nicefrac{p}{\delta})}$ samples where $d$ is the maximum number of edges in the difference of the moralized sub-graphs of the two SEMs, where the maximum is computed over subsets of variables.
+Furthermore, the DCI algorithm estimates regression coefficients (and noise variances) in the individual DAGs, while our method never estimates weights or noise variances of individual SEMs.
+Consider the example given in Figure \ref{fig:example} where the difference DAG contains only one edge $X_4 \rightarrow X_2$.
+In order to prune the edges $X_1 - X_4$ and $X_3 - X_4$ which are present in the difference undirected graph but not in the difference DAG, DCI would compute regression coefficients $\theta^{1}_{4 | S}$ and $\theta^{2}_{4 | S}$ for all $S \subseteq \Set{1, 2, 3}$, where $\theta^{1}_{j | S}$ (resp. $\theta^{2}_{j | S}$) denotes regression coefficients obtained by regressing $X_j$ against $X_S$ in the first (resp. second) SEM.
+For linear SEMs, estimating regression coefficients is equivalent to estimating the precision matrix (Lemma 1 in \cite{ghoshal2017learning}).
+Furthermore, \citet{danaher2014joint} have shown that directly estimating the difference between precision matrices is more sample efficient than estimating individual precision matrices and computing the difference.